nafarlee/git-good/README.md

 Tell `git` to `pull` down all new commits from the `branch` located at `remote` and apply them to the local `branch`.
 If `branch` is the active branch, apply the commits to the working directory.

+See the `push/pull Lifecycle` section for more details.

 --------------------------------------------------------------------------------

 ### `git push`